GMOD/cram-js/README.md

     // * seqFetch should return a promise for a string, in this instance retrieved from IndexedFasta
     // * we use start-1 because cram-js uses 1-based but IndexedFasta uses 0-based coordinates
-    // * the seqId is a numeric identifier return t.getSequence(seqId, start-1, end)
+    // * the seqId is a numeric identifier
+    // * you can return an empty string for testing if you want, but you may not get proper interpretation of record.readFeatures return t.getSequence(seqId, start-1, end)
   },
   checkSequenceMD5: false,